cainam/home-cluster-deployment/README.md

 ### recursion with playbooks
 challenge: images are build using playbooks, but they have downstream dependencies and within the build another build has to be triggered first, but there is no task level scope of variables in Ansible
 solution: a combination of dynamic variables and a stack of them ensures that a build within a build can be performed
+### hen-egg registry
+challenge: the image to run the registry is in the registry itself and it cannot be pulled
+solution: registry init script accesses the registry filesystem, builds a tar which is then imported

 ### new node
 - populate /boot partition with copy and root from stage3-arm64-openrc